scroll-tech/scroll-contracts/docs/manual-deployment.md

 cp ./docker/config-example.toml ./volume/config.toml
 ```

-If you've previously launched Scroll chain cocomponents using Scroll-SDK, you may already have a config.toml file.
+If you've previously launched Scroll chain components using Scroll-SDK, you may already have a `config.toml` file.
 If so directly copy it to `./volume/config.toml`.
-**Important Note: If you are launching a scroll chain through scroll-sdk, make sure this config.toml file stay same as the one used in scroll-sdk.**
+**Important Note: If you are launching a scroll chain through scroll-sdk, make sure this config.toml file is the same as the one used in scroll-sdk.**

 Details about the some important variables you may want to change: